As a Distant Sequel to Ultraman Tiga, all spoilers for it and Ultraman Dyna are unmarked. You Have Been Warned!

 Ultraman Tiga Gaiden: Revival Of The Ancient Giant is a 2001 short film produced by Tsuburaya, part of the Ultra Series.

 Five thousand years ago, an ancient red-and-blue warrior of light (known by the audience as Ultraman Tiga) defended a village against a giant, golem-like monster, but disappeared after that, where the Ultra is worshiped by superstitious locals as a guardian protector.
-In the present time of 2038, Super GUTS pilot Tsubasa Madoka (son of Daigo and Reina Madoka from Ultraman Tiga) pursues the monster Jomonoid, before suddenly getting dragged into a wormhole into the past.
-Upon his arrival, Tsubasa realized he's stuck a few centuries from the present, specifically, in the same village that Ultraman Tiga once guarded, and there are evil forces who wants to prevent the re-awakening of Ultraman Tiga while re-summoning monsters of the past...
+In the present time of 2038, Super GUTS pilot Tsubasa Madoka (son of Daigo and Reina Madoka from Ultraman Tiga) pursues the monster Jomonoid, before suddenly getting dragged into a wormhole.
+Upon arrival, Tsubasa realized he's stuck a few centuries from the present, specifically, in the same village that Ultraman Tiga once guarded, and there are evil forces who wants to prevent the re-awakening of Ultraman Tiga while re-summoning monsters of the past...

 Tropes related to characters in the special are documented on the series' main character pages.